Trusted

 cRoute

 Celer Network employs a routing approach known as Distributed Balanced Routing (DBR).
-It’s an algorithm that aims to solve the problems with existing solutions in state channel solutions like Lightning Network and Raiden Network.
+This algorithm aims to solve problems with existing state channel solutions like Lightning Network and Raiden Network.

 Celer’s approach is to distribute traffic through what it calls congestion gradients, which it claims achieves 15x higher throughput than others in its whitepaper.